Two-dimensional quantum antiferromagnets: Antiferromagnets on the kagome lattice

-It has been advocated in recent papers\cite{sma02,ns03} that the ground-state of this model could break the translational symmetry and be a VBC.
-The first proposed crystal\cite{sma02} is made of resonating {\em stars} with 6 dimers.
-The corresponding unit cell has 12 spins.
-The second VBC\cite{ns03} is made of resonating (trimerized) {\em hexagons} and was already discussed as the most reasonable crystal (if any is realized in this system, which we think is not clear at all) by Marston and Zeng\cite{mz91} and Zeng and Elser.\cite{ze95} This later VBC has a unit cell with 36 sites.
-In both scenarios it is the energy gain obtained by {\em local resonances} (involving respectively 6 and 3 valence-bonds) which drives the system toward a VBC.
-From the energy point of view the star VBC is (by far) less realistic since it involves a much longer resonance loop.\footnote{Notice also that the gap associated to the star VBC is predicted to be of the order of 1/10 of $J$,\cite{sma02} which is 10 times larger than the largest distance between two consecutive levels in the spectrum of the $N=36$ sample.} This resonance loop involving 6 valence-bonds around a star has a vanishing amplitude at the lowest non-trivial order of the overlap expansion in the RVB subspace, as was shown by Zeng and Elser\cite{ze95}.
-To our opinion there is no reason to think that the physics of the kagome model can be described from the limit of weakly coupled stars.
-On the other hand, in the approximation where only the shortest resonance loops are present, the model was indeed found to be in the {\em hexagon} VBC phase, as re-discovered recently from a different point of view.\cite{ns03} A crucial (numerical) result of Zeng and Elser\cite{ze95} is however that this VBC {\em melts} when higher order resonances loops are included.
+The ``simplest'' crystal\cite{sma02} has a unit cell of 12 spins and is made of resonating {\em stars} with 6 dimers.
+The second VBC, with a unit cell of 36 spins, is made of resonating (trimerized) {\em hexagons}.
+It was discussed as the most reasonable crystal for the pure $J_1$ model by Marston and Zeng\cite{mz91} and Zeng and Elser\cite{ze95} and rediscussed more recently.\cite{ns03,sh2007,singh2008} In both scenarios it is the energy gained by {\em local resonances} (involving respectively 6 and 3 valence-bonds) which drives the system toward a VBC.
+From the energy point of view, the star VBC is probably less realistic since it involves a much longer resonance loop.
+In the pure Heisenberg model the resonance loop involving 6 valence-bonds around a star has a vanishing amplitude at the lowest non-trivial order of the overlap expansion in the RVB subspace, as was shown by Zeng and Elser.\cite{ze95} In the approximation where only the shortest resonance loops are present, the model was indeed found to be in the {\em hexagon} VBC phase.
+A crucial (numerical) result of Zeng and Elser\cite{ze95} is however that at the pure nearest neighbor Heisenberg point this VBC {\em melts} when higher order resonances loops are included.
+Extra couplings would be needed to stabilize this VBC phase.
+For further reading concerning possible VBC instabilities as well as variationnal approches (tensor networks, RVB subspace, projected fermionic wave functions) see Refs.~\cite{Poilblanc2010,Evenbly2010,Schwandt2010,Iqbal2011,PoilblancMisguich2011}.